Electronic records tied to fewer malpractice claims

-NEW YORK, June 26 (Reuters Health) - Doctors using electronic health records are less likely to get sued than their colleagues who use traditional paper records, a new Massachusetts study showed.
+NEW YORK (Reuters Health) - Doctors who start using electronic health records are less likely to get sued than their colleagues who stick with traditional paper records, according to new findings from Massachusetts.

-The technology is being adopted by U.S. medical practices to decrease errors and streamline patient care and is an element on which President Barack Obama’s healthcare overhaul has focused.

-“While there’s a general belief that they’re helpful ... there’s also been concern that these same systems can predispose to unrecognized types of (errors) and unsafe events,” said Dr. Steven Simon of the VA Boston Healthcare System.
+“Electronic health records and other health technology, while there’s a general belief that they’re helpful… there’s also been concern that these same systems can predispose to unrecognized types of (errors) and unsafe events,” said Dr. Steven Simon, from the VA Boston Healthcare System.

-Simon and his colleagues found that using electronic health records (EHR) was tied to an 84 percent lower chance of getting sued.
-Their study was published on Monday in the Archives of Internal Medicine. bit.ly/QceVBj
+He and his colleagues found, however, that using electronic health records (EHR) was tied to an 84 percent lower chance of getting sued.
+Their study was published Monday in the Archives of Internal Medicine.

 “If nothing else, these results should be reassuring to physicians and to practices that there’s a very, very little chance that EHRs and EHR adoption would increase their chance of malpractice claims,” Simon told Reuters Health.

-One researcher not involved in the study cautioned that doctors may have to wait to see the longer-term effects of electronic records on malpractice lawsuits, including whether the technology allows more medical decisions to be scrutinized in court.
+One researcher not involved in the study cautioned, though, that doctors may have to wait to see the longer-term effects of electronic records on malpractice suits - including whether the technology allows more medical decisions to be scrutinized in court.

-Simon estimated that about one-third of U.S. practices are currently using electronic health records, which allow different doctors treating a single patient to access each other’s notes and see what medications have been prescribed.
+Simon estimated about one-third of practices are currently using electronic health records, which allow different doctors treating a single patient to access each other’s notes and see what medications the patient has been prescribed.

-More advanced systems warn doctors if they are about to prescribe a drug that may interact with other medications a patient is taking.
+More advanced systems also warn doctors if they’re about to prescribe a drug that may interact with other medications a patient is taking.

 Thirty-three of the participating doctors had been sued.
 The researchers calculated 49 claims before electronic records were adopted, including 13 resulting in a payment, and two claims after, neither leading to a payment.